 Even on the company’s Facebook page, it indicates at the asterisks below the Mission statement that “Results not typical.
 Weight loss was achieved by replacing two meals a day with Right Size Weight Loss Smoothies while following a reduced-calorie diet.”
 So can it work?
 Possibly, but mainly in combination with other actions by the consumer.

-However, some positive reviews were found on the Amazon sales page (even if the product is unavailable there).
-The average reviews indicated a 4.1 out of 5 stars for the product which isn’t bad.
+However, some positive reviews were found on the Amazon sales page (even if the product is unavailable).
+The average reviews indicated a 3.9 out of 5 stars for the product, which isn’t bad.

 But does Right Size Smoothies work?
 Well, it seems to depend on how one uses it in conjunction with other activities.
 One site review appeared to explain it like this:

 The top ingredient on the list of the product ingredients is soy protein isolate.
-One study has shown that “soy provides a complete source of dietary protein, meaning that, unlike most plant proteins, it contains all the essential amino acids” even though “Americans as a whole still consume very little soy protein.”
+According to Environmental Health Perspectives, one study has shown that “soy provides a complete source of dietary protein, meaning that, unlike most plant proteins, it contains all the essential amino acids” even though “Americans as a whole still consume very little soy protein.”

 The third primary ingredient that is listed and we will discuss briefly is the Resistant maltodextrin.
 This is essentially a form of dietary fiber.
-In one study conducted, it was shown that Resistant maltodextrin did help in colonic function.
+According to the European Journal of Nutrition, in one study conducted, it was shown that Resistant maltodextrin did help in colonic function.

 Right Size Smoothies Benefits and Results

 We’ve discussed some of the advertised benefits and supposed results.
-In the past, the company may have run into some difficulty in regards to some of the benefits it advertised.
+In the past, the company may have run into some difficulty regarding some of the benefits it advertised.

-We did find several YouTube testimonials about the effectiveness of Right Size Smoothie and one from 2013 highlighting the supposed benefits of it in a health infomercial.
+We found several YouTube testimonials about the effectiveness of Right Size Smoothie and one from 2013, highlighting the supposed benefits in a health infomercial.

 In 2011, the company was approached by the Electronic Retailing Self-Regulating (ERSP) program challenging some of the claims made on their website and Facebook page at the time.
 After some discussions and requests for supporting documentation, the ERSP decided that Right Size “can support certain performance claims” but that they had also “voluntarily discontinued certain claims made at Facebook and in consumer testimonials.”